Employee Ownership Trusts (EOT) Services

 • There is an employee council requirement: An employee council isn’t mandatory, and the vast majority of EOTs do not have an employee council.

-• The Trust control day-to-day operations: The Trust has a defined number of consent rights where it can exercise decision making power.
-However, these are limited and agreed by both parties prior to completion.
-Day-to-day management continues to be run at the trading company level, not the Trust level.
+• The Trust control day-to-day operations: The Trust has a defined set of consent and decision-making rights, agreed by all parties prior to completion.
+These are intentionally limited, with day-to-day management continuing to be run at the trading company level, not the Trust level.

 The long-term impact of EOTs on business success